rficcaglia/community/proposals/threat-model/oscal-threat-model-README.md

 to manually or via LLM construct pytm code from the OSCAL threat model output.
 A future effort might collaborate with pytm and add support for OSCAL.

 ## 3. Model Schema

+The schema below reflects the actor-centric deduplication design described in §4.
+Key additions over a naive cartesian-product model:

+- `threat-actor.capabilities` (§4.3.2) — per-actor capability descriptors that drive the generator's eligibility
+  and non-baseline weight checks.
+- `risk-scenario.actor-capability-modifiers` (§4.3.1) — per-actor P/D/R weight overrides emitted only when an
+  actor's capability produces a value that differs from the 1.0 baseline.

+These two fields are the only schema requirements for the deduplication algorithm in §4.4.
+The concrete P/D/R delta values and technique-exclusion gates referenced by the generator are documented in the AC-2 reference table (§4.5).

 ```json
 {